unicode-org/message-format-wg/exploration/text-vs-code.md

 ## Objective

-Decide whether text patterns or code statements should be enclosed in MF2.
+Decide whether text patterns must always be quoted, or whether we allow them to be optionally quoted, for non-simple messages in MF2.

 ## Background